New Student Checklist

 The FAFSA and all required documents and tasks from Student Financial Services should be completed.
-Review Financial Aid Checklist, which can be accessed through the ENC Portal, for more information.
+Review the Financial Aid Checklist, which can be accessed through the ENC Portal, for more information.
 Feel free to contact Student Financial Services with any questions at email@example.com or 617-745-3712.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) protects the privacy of student records by limiting disclosure of information to third persons, including parents.
 In order to allow parents, guardians, or others to have access to student information once the student is enrolled, including financial aid, student accounts, and personal information, the student may grant access to their portal via Self-Service Proxy.
 By granting someone proxy access, students grant them access to their personal student record and waive privacy protection for the individual designated.

 Academic course schedules for all students are created by the Registrar’s Office based on your major choice and academic record to ensure you are meeting all necessary requirements.
 Check the ENC Portal to review your schedule.
 You can contact the Registrar’s Office at firstname.lastname@example.org for additional assistance.

 Complete online New Student Orientation course through the ENC learning management system Canvas and attend NSO webinars.
-For spring the Canvas course will launch in early December, with webinars scheduled in January.
-Check your email and the NSO page for important information regarding logging in and accessing the course and schedule.
+Check your ENC email and the NSO page for important information regarding logging in and accessing the course and schedule.

 Every semester students are expected to complete required items from Student Financial Services and other campus offices which will be listed on their personalized clearance checklist.
 Through your personalized list in the ENC Portal, you can track the status of requirements.
 Once students have completed all of the requirements on your personalized checklist, students will receive a Clearance Certificate.
 These items must be completed prior to your arrival to campus in order to begin classes.
 If you have any questions, please email email@example.com.